-Capped drawdown also provides a tax-efficient way of passing wealth down through the generations as any unused pension fund can usually be passed down to a wide range of beneficiaries free from Inheritance Tax until April 2027.
-From April 2027, most pensions will be included in an individuals estate for Inheritance Tax until April 2027.
-From April 2027, most pensions will be included in an individuals estate for Inheritance Tax.
+Capped drawdown also provides a tax-efficient way of passing wealth down through the generations as any unused pension fund can usually be passed down to a wide range of beneficiaries free from Inheritance Tax.

-What is a Pension Small Pot Payment?
+What is a pension small pot payment?